Crocheting is an art that combines creativity and skill, producing beautiful and functional items.

 Wet blocking is a popular and highly effective method for setting your crochet projects.

-Follow these general steps to achieve the best results:
+Follow these general steps to achieve the best results with wet blocking:

 • Soaking: Submerge your crochet item in lukewarm water and let it soak for 15-30 minutes.